Roasted Bok Choy with Mushrooms and Peppers

 1/8 teaspoon red pepper flakes, optional

-- Preheat oven to 400°F. Line a large rimmed baking sheet with foil or parchment paper, and spray lightly with cooking spray.
+- Preheat the oven to 400°F. Line a large rimmed baking sheet with foil or parchment paper, and spray lightly with cooking spray.

 - Place the bok choy, mushrooms and peppers into a large mixing bowl.
 Drizzle the oil over top and gently toss to coat.
 Spread the vegetables out on the prepared baking sheet.
 Place the pan into the oven and roast for 10 minutes.

 - In the meantime, whisk together the tamari or soy sauce, vinegar, garlic, honey, ginger and red pepper flakes (if using) in a small mixing bowl.
-After 10 minutes of roasting, remove the pan from the oven and spoon the seasoning mixture over top of vegetables, distributing evenly.
+After 10 minutes of roasting, remove the pan from the oven and spoon the seasoning mixture over top of the vegetables, distributing evenly.
 Return the pan to the oven and continue roasting for another 10 – 15 minutes.
-Vegetables should be soft and lightly brown, bok choy leaves slightly crispy on the edges.
+Vegetables should be soft and lightly brown, bok choy leaves are slightly crispy on the edges.